Central Michigan vs. Ohio NCAA Football Odds, Plays and Insights | October 9, 2021

 Ohio Stats and Trends

-- The Bobcats have been underdogs by 5 points or more two times this year and have not covered the spread once.
+- This year, the Bobcats are winless against the spread when entering a game as an underdog of 5 points or more.

-- Ohio's games this year have gone over the point total two times in five opportunities (40%).
+- Ohio's games this season have hit the over on two of five set point totals (40%).

-- This season the Bobcats have turned the ball over six times, one more than the Chippewas' takeaways (5).
+- This year the Bobcats have turned the ball over six times, one more than the Chippewas' takeaways (5).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.